-However, we show that the risk of complications generally was lower for pregnant women with migraine who took medication when compared with pregnant women with migraines who were not treated.
+However, we show that the risk of complications generally was lower for pregnant women with migraines who took medication when compared with pregnant women with migraines who were not treated.

 This also indicates that the migraine medication isn’t the cause of the complications, but rather the migraine itself.
 This is important knowledge for pregnant women with migraines,” says Nils Skajaa.